 Get a Great Base Going Without Makeup

-I know, I know – the key to “everything” is basically having a great base.
-But it works!
-I’m not a skincare guru and I keep it extremely basic for my sensitive skin, but what I will say is if you can stay hydrated and apply appropriate skincare for your skin type, you’ll immediately up your true no-makeup look.
-What are we targeting?
+I’m not a skincare expert, and I keep it extremely basic for my sensitive skin.
+If you can stay hydrated and apply appropriate skincare for your skin type, you’ll immediately up your true no-makeup look.

 - Reducing some redness